ryanw-mobile/video-player-app/README.md

 # DAZN Code Challenge - Android TV [![Build Status](https://app.travis-ci.com/ryanwong-uk/dazn-code-challenge.svg?branch=master)](https://app.travis-ci.com/ryanwong-uk/dazn-code-challenge)

 This is a code test project I have previously submitted as a part of the interview process.
-The project covers common RESTApi, SQLite, RecyclerView, Constraint Layout, MVVm, plus dependency injection and testings.
+The project covers common RESTApi, SQLite, RecyclerView, Constraint Layout, MVVM, plus dependency injection and testings.

 Although the title carries "Android TV", it has nothing to do with that - this is an Android mobile